JCGuest/JCGuest.github.io/_posts/2019-10-21-ruby_episode_ii_the_sql.markdown

 3           |  NULL
 ```

 Another feature that you may notice being used in this query is the "AS" statement.
-This works by essentially assigning the column to a variable to make the output cleaner and easier to use as well as allowing this new column name to be used in more complex functions.
+This works by essentially assigning the column to a variable to make the output cleaner and easier to read as well as allowing this new column name to be used in more complex functions.

 A right join is essentially the same as a left join except it returns all the rows from the right-most colomn: